wso2-attic/ballerina-integrator/README.md

 1. As the first step, you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 It points to the directory structure of the service that we developed above and it will create an executable binary out of that.

 ```
-$ ballerina build  /employeeService
+$ ballerina build  /data_backed_service
 ```

-2. Once the employeeService.balx is created, you can run that with the following command.
+2. Once the data_backed_service.balx is created, you can run that with the following command.

 ```
-$ ballerina run employeeService.balx
+$ ballerina run data_backed_service.balx
 ```

 3. The successful execution of the service should show us the following output.
 ```
-ballerina: deploying service(s) in 'employeeService'
+ballerina: deploying service(s) in 'data_backed_service'
 ballerina: started HTTP/WS server connector 0.0.0.0:9090

 ```